AOSPK/official_devices/.github/ISSUE_TEMPLATE/device-maintainer-form.md

 name: Device maintainer form
 about: Apply to be a maintainer at Kraken here
 title: New maintainer
-assignees: [mamutal91, jeangraff30, kleidione, jorg3lucas, chrisw444]
+assignees: [mamutal91, jeangraff30, kleidione, jorg3lucas, chrisw444, dustxyz]
 ---

 ## Device you want to apply for